AaronOwensSE/shiftER/documentation/scrum.md

 ## Sprints

 Sprints for this project will be 2 weeks in duration.
 A Fibonacci-based points system will be used during sprint planning to estimate backlog feature difficulty.
-A new GitHub branch will be used for each sprint.
+A new Git branch will be used for each sprint.

 I anticipate spending some time in each sprint as my own scrum master, clearing obstacles for myself.
 I expect most obstacles to take the form of external resource acquisition, like setting up a laptop so I can work remotely, or development of new skills, like taking a crash course in Express or Jest.